Arbourthorne Community Primary School

 Knowledge Organisers

 The following Knowledge Organisers for KS1 to KS2 are designed to give key and relevant information to support children's knowledge, growth and interest in key aspects of Science.
-These are shared termly with families and are included in PROUD books so that children can reference prior learning regularly.
+These are shared termly with families and are included in science books so that children can reference prior learning regularly.
 See the Foundation Stage pages for the science curriculum 'understanding the world'.
-Knowledge Organisers are used both in school and at home for reference, and to give ideas about how to add context to children's learning through books to read, films to watch and places to visit.

 Learning Journeys